• A

 100% coursework

-After this Introduction you will have an overview of what issues we understand as constitutive of cross-cultural studies in English, and you will have encountered a number of relevant literary texts and theoretical approaches to the field, which you will have opportunities to revisit and discuss in more detail in the various MA electives that accompany and follow this Introduction.
+After this Introduction you will have an overview of what issues we understand as constitutive cross-cultural approaches to the study of literatures in English.
+You will have encountered a number of relevant literary texts and theoretical approaches to the field, which you will have opportunities to revisit and discuss in more detail in the various MA electives that accompany and follow this Introduction.

 Objectives